CLAsses

 • Enhances memory and alleviates depression.

-• Reduces risks associated with: Aging, heart attack, diabetes, cancer, osteoporosis, rheumatoid arthritis, obesity, and chronic fatigue.
+• Reduces risks: Aging, heart attack, diabetes, cancer, osteoporosis, obesity.

 Yoga Nidra I, II and III